Available in Classic and VPC

 - After creating a domain, go to the Set automatic integration interface.

-- General: Click [API Gateway integration].
+- General: Click [API Gateway integrations].

 - Template: Click [Template builder] and on the API Gateway integrations tab, click [Integrate].

-- Document: Click [API Gateway integration].
+- Document: Click [API Gateway integrations].

-- General: Click [API Gateway integration].
+- General: Click [API Gateway integrations].

 - To issue the Secret Key required for calling the Invoke URL, click [Create].

-- [Copy] : Click to copy the Secret Key value.
+- [Copy]: Click to copy the Secret Key value.

 - Click [OK].